Theories of Reading: Phonics, Whole Language, and Beyond

 Reading theories compared: phonics, whole language, and interactive models.
 How the Simple View of Reading informs balanced literacy teaching in UK primary schools.

 Reading, a fundamental skill in every child's cognitive development, invites a diverse array of theories of reading development that aim to explain its multifaceted nature.
 Scholars agree that understanding the reading process is an intricate task, as it smoothly interweaves cognitive, linguistic, and sociocultural dimensions.
-The process of reading, as a result, goes beyond the mere decoding of symbols; it is a dynamic interaction between the text and the reader's previous knowledge, beliefs, and attitudes.
+The process of reading, as a result, goes beyond the mere decoding of symbols; it is a active interaction between the text and the reader's previous knowledge, beliefs, and attitudes.

 One such influential model of reading is the interactive model, which views reading as an interaction between bottom-up (word recognition) and top-down (comprehension) processes.
 This perspective highlights the importance of both word recognition skills and the reader's previous knowledge in shaping comprehension.
 To illustrate, when a child reads a story about an astronaut, they are not only decoding the written words but also bringing their understanding of space and astronauts to the reading experience.
 This allows them to make sense of the text and relate it to their own world.